weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 </details>

+#### `Like` - notes

+Each `Like` filter iterates over the entire inverted index for that property.
+The search time will go up linearly with the dataset size, and may become slow for large datasets.

 ### `ContainsAny` / `ContainsAll`

 The `ContainsAny` and `ContainsAll` operators filter objects using values of an array as criteria.

 Both operators expect an array of values and return objects that match based on the input values.

-:::note Text as an array
+:::note `ContainsAny` and `ContainsAll` notes:
-The `ContainsAny` and `ContainsAll` operators treat texts as an array.
+- The `ContainsAny` and `ContainsAll` operators treat texts as an array.
 The text is split into an array of tokens based on the chosen tokenization scheme, and the search is performed on that array.
+- When using `ContainsAny` or `ContainsAll` with the REST api for [batch deletion](../rest/batch.md#batch-delete), the text array must be specified with the `valueTextArray` argument.
+This is different from the usage in search, where the `valueText` argument that can be used.
 :::

-#### Use with batch delete

-When using `ContainsAny` or `ContainsAll` with the REST api for [batch deletion](../rest/batch.md#batch-delete), the text array must be specified with the `valueTextArray` argument.
-This is different from the GraphQL usage such as in search, where the `valueText` argument that can be used.

 #### `ContainsAny`